How To Install Ironhead Cams

 All Sportsters have four different cams, one for each valve (two intakes, two exhaust).
 The factory service manual numbers them from back to front; rear exhaust (1), rear intake (2), front intake (3), and front exhaust (4).

-From the factory, Ironhead Sportster cams are stamped 1, 2, 3, or 4, which are followed by a letter or letters (P, PB, XL, Q, etc.) Do not mix different letter cams.
+From the factory, Ironhead Sportster cams are stamped 1, 2, 3, or 4, which are followed by a letter or letters (P, PB, XL, Q, etc.)

 Early vs Late Ironhead Cams

 Early and Late Ironhead cam sets are slightly different from each other.
-Early Sportsters (1957-1970) have an additional gear on the #2 cam (rear intake) which run the distributor.
+Early Sportsters (1957-1970) have an additional gear on the #2 cam (rear intake) which run the circuit breaker.
 When ignition points were moved into the right case in 1971, this was no longer needed and the #2 cam was redesigned.

 1971 through 1985 Sportster engines have a tachometer drive gear on the #3 (front intake) cam.
 Early models do not have this, as 1957 through 1970 Sportster tachometers run off the transmission.